digital-asset/daml/triggers/simulations/acs-growth.rst

 .. figure:: data/img/fast-acs-growth.png
   Fast ACS Growth: Pending Contracts and Ledger Diff

-For each ACS graph, filter out the the active contracts and the completion status, then examine the relationship between the pending contracts and the number of command submissions.
+For each ACS graph, we filter out the the active contracts and the completion status, then examine the relationship between the pending contracts (in red) and the number of command submissions (in purple/lavender).

 Pending contracts represent submission requests (to create a ``Cat`` contract) that have been issued to the ledger.
 As the ledger creates these contracts, it will then issue create contract events, and these in turn will cause contracts to move from a pending state into an active state.